Formerly known as the Museum of Zoology.

-With 3.7 million databased specimens and with at least as many remaining to be registered, the entomological collections are the largest in the Nordic countries, and they are very important both nationally and internationally.
+With 3.8 million databased specimens and with a large number remaining to be registered, the entomological collections are one of the largest in the Nordic countries, and they are very important both nationally and internationally.
 The collections include among other things the second oldest insect collection in the world, donated by K. Stobaeus in 1735.

 The collections contain all kinds of insects, from the smallest parasitic wasps, less than 1 mm in length, to the largest insects – e.g. moths with a wingspan that extends over 30 cm.
 The material is mainly from Sweden but comprise insects from all over the world, including extensive material from South Africa and Sri Lanka.
 The collections are the result of donations, scientific expeditions, collections by museum staff, and purchases.